-Note: These days, I do most of my writing on jonathanvieker.com.
+Note: This site has become an archive, and I know do most of my writing on jonathanvieker.com.
 If you’re looking for my latest stuff, check there!

 I’m Jonathan Vieker, a trumpet player who’s been living with a severe lip injury since May 7, 2010.
 I created The Lip Rip Blues to help brass players understand lip injuries.